///Feature

 There’s also a new barefoot walk through the peat bogs of the Chablais UNESCO Global Geopark — water-saturated land where visitors can feel the mass of energy accumulated since the last ice age.
 Les Gets is teeming with these little-known, multi-faceted wetland areas and sensitive peat bog ecosystems.

-In town, there’s a number of hotels ranging from 4* to 2* as well as numerous chalets and apartments.
-There’s a total of 40 restaurants, on and off the mountain and the village is located just an hour’s drive from Geneva.
+In town, there are hotels ranging from four-star to two-star, as well as numerous chalets and apartments.
+There are around 40 restaurants, on and off the mountain, and the village is just an hour’s drive from Geneva.

 Annecy Mountains – Lake and Mountain Activities in Harmony

-Encompassing the turquoise waters of Lake Annecy and the region up to the picture postcard villages of the Aravis – La Clusaz and Le Grand Bornand, Annecy Mountains offers a summer holiday exploring the best of this area.
-Avoid the busiest times in the town of Annecy by exploring off the beaten track.
+Encompassing the turquoise waters of Lake Annecy and the picture-postcard villages of the Aravis, including La Clusaz and Le Grand-Bornand, Annecy Mountains offers a summer holiday that combines the best of both lake and alpine life.
+Avoid the busiest times in Annecy itself by heading off the beaten track and there is a great deal to discover.

-Discover ‘Alex’ with its soap making workshops, the high alpine hiking at Col des Annes where you are likely to see more cows than people, taste the local Reblochon cheese at the Caves du Paccaly in Manigod and discover more of the making and storing processes of this cheese.
+Try Alex with its soap-making workshops, enjoy high-alpine hiking at Col des Annes, where you are likely to see more cows than people, taste local Reblochon cheese at the Caves du Paccaly in Manigod and learn more about how this famous local cheese is made and stored.

 Megève For Donkey Trekking & Barefoot Hiking

-Set in the heart of the stunning Mont Blanc massif, surrounded by lush flora and crystal clear waters, Megève is a stunning traditional winter sports and summer village that has been popular with skiers, artists, intellectuals and holidaymakers for more than a century.
+Set in the heart of the stunning Mont Blanc massif, surrounded by lush flora and crystal-clear waters, Megève is a traditional winter sports and summer village that has been popular with skiers, artists, intellectuals and holidaymakers for more than a century.

-Besides just taking a stroll through the sun dappled alpine village with its elegant boutiques, lively streets and inviting large terraces there are lots of activities on offer in summer, as winter.
-Megève has everything from outdoor swimming, mountain biking and hiking to jewellery making, starry film screenings and tree top adventure courses.
+Besides strolling through the sun-dappled alpine village, with its elegant boutiques, lively streets and inviting large terraces, there are lots of activities on offer in summer as in winter.
+Megève has everything from outdoor swimming, mountain biking and hiking to jewellery making, starry film screenings and treetop adventure courses.

-A new family activity this summer is a five day trek walking alongside a group of donkeys, who will lighten the load by carrying all luggage.
-Accompanied by a mountain guide and instructor, hikers will stroll along market trails, picnic in green pastures and spend the night in a cosy mountain refuge.
+A family activity this summer is a five-day trek walking alongside a group of donkeys, who lighten the load by carrying the luggage.
+Accompanied by a mountain guide and instructor, hikers stroll along mountain trails, picnic in green pastures and spend the night in a cosy mountain refuge.

-Or you could reconnect with nature on a sensory hike, designed to awake all the senses.
-Feel, smell, discover and learn with barefoot workshops for touch, blindfolded tastings and much more participants are encouraged to go on a journey of personal exploration designed to encourage openness and improved general well-being.
+Or you could reconnect with nature on a sensory hike, designed to awaken all the senses.
+Feel, smell, discover and learn through barefoot workshops, blindfolded tastings and much more.
+Participants are encouraged to go on a journey of personal exploration designed to encourage openness and improve general wellbeing.

-There’s much much more and a full events calendar including the Megève jazz contest, various international sporting events such as the MB race, and the Toquicimes festival when Megève’s famous foodie culture serves up delicious local dishes.
+There’s much more too, with a full events calendar including the Megève Jazz Contest, which marks its 30th edition from 10 to 12 July 2026, international sporting events such as the MB Race, and the Toquicimes festival, when Megève’s famous foodie culture serves up delicious local dishes.

 Arc 1950 – Family Fundays in Car-Free Village

-Arc 1950, heading for its 20th birthday this winter, is set in the foothills of some of Europe’s best terrain for hiking, biking, and high alpine lakes.
-Its car-free village centre offers charming pedestrian piazzas and brightly coloured Savoie facades, perfect for a family summer holiday in the Alps.
+Arc 1950 is set in the foothills of some of Europe’s best terrain for hiking, biking and high-alpine lakes.
+Its car-free village centre, with pedestrian piazzas and brightly coloured Savoie facades, is well suited to a family summer holiday in the Alps.

-Free Family Fundays: Throughout the summer, Family Fun Wednesdays will provide a day of festivities each week dedicated to family entertainment.
-Art & graffiti workshops, mountain & biking festivals, themed pirate & voyager days will set Arc 1950 alive.
+Throughout the summer, Family Fun Wednesdays provide a day of festivities each week dedicated to family entertainment.
+Art and graffiti workshops, mountain biking festivals, themed pirate and voyager days all bring Arc 1950 to life.

 Les 2 Alpes – Mountain of Hell to Family Favourite

-But from mid-July to the end of August, there is also a more relaxed, buzzing family-friendly atmosphere.
-There are more than 30 accommodation options to choose from in summer, double that number of restaurants open, more than 90 shops to peruse and over 40 activities available.
+From mid-July to the end of August, there is also a more relaxed, buzzing, family-friendly atmosphere.
+There are more than 30 accommodation options to choose from in summer, twice that number of restaurants open, more than 90 shops to peruse and over 40 activities available.

 Portes du Soleil – Mountain Biking Heaven

-For skiers and snow boarders, the vast Portes du Soleil region that straddles the French – Swiss border needs no introduction.
-Straddling French/Swiss border it’s lone of the world’s largest ski region, linking up the terrain above a dozen resorts (eight French and four Swiss), most of them well-known in their own right, Avoriaz 1800, Châtel, Les Gets and Morzine among them.
+For skiers and snowboarders, the vast Portes du Soleil region straddling the French-Swiss border needs no introduction.
+It’s one of the world’s largest ski regions, linking the terrain above a dozen resorts, eight French and four Swiss, most of them well known in their own right, including Avoriaz 1800, Châtel, Les Gets and Morzine.

-But in summer too, the Portes du Soleil’s location delivers a vast variety of landscapes in the heart of nature providing unlimited access to nature’s playground making it ideal for sporting and relaxing holidays alike.
+In summer too, the Portes du Soleil’s location delivers a vast variety of landscapes in the heart of nature, providing access to a natural playground ideal for both sporting and relaxing holidays.

-Although perhaps best known in summer as an internationally recognised mountain biking area, everything is possible here from cycling and hiking, to yoga and culinary experiences.
+Although perhaps best known in summer as an internationally recognised mountain biking area, almost everything is possible here, from cycling and hiking to yoga and culinary experiences.

-For biking though the Portes du Soleil has few equals, with a vast array of options for everyone from complete beginners to the most demanding pros.
-Cross-country, freestyle, freeride and e-biking are all options with 80 mountain bike trails, totalling 600km of trails, accessed by 24 ski lifts.
+For biking, though, the Portes du Soleil has few equals, with a vast array of options for everyone from complete beginners to the most demanding pros.
+Cross-country, freestyle, freeride and e-biking are all options, with 80 mountain bike trails totalling 600km, accessed by 24 ski lifts.
 As a pioneer in electric mountain biking, the Portes du Soleil has been using electrically assisted bikes since 2014 and the area now offers more than 35 routes specifically marked out for this type of riding.

 The Belleville Valley – Flower Laden Meadows & Snow-Capped Peaks

-From the village of Saint-Martin-de-Belleville to the high ridges of Val Thorens and to the crystal-clear waters of Les Menuires, never has there been a better time to discover the flower laden mountain pastures and snow-capped peaks of the Vallée des Belleville, in the French Alps.
+From the village of Saint-Martin-de-Belleville to the high ridges of Val Thorens and the crystal-clear waters around Les Menuires, there has never been a better time to discover the flower-laden mountain pastures and snow-capped peaks of the Vallée des Belleville in the French Alps.

-Hike on the glaciers at Val Thorens, bike the huge 3 Vallees loops, fish for local trout, or taste the home-made ice cream at Chez Pepe Nicolas.
-The Belleville Valley offers a host of activities many available via the ‘Ascension Passport’ for all ages, families, couples or solo guests.
+Hike on the glaciers at Val Thorens, bike the huge 3 Vallées loops, fish for local trout, or taste the homemade ice cream at Chez Pépé Nicolas.
+The Belleville Valley offers a host of activities, many available via the Pass Ascensionnel, which gives pedestrian access to the 3 Vallées lifts, including Cime Caron and Pointe de la Masse, along with options including pools, guided hikes, sports activities and partner discounts, depending on the chosen pass.

 Image Copyrights: